-The second stage Regulation 18b Design and Sustainability Development Plan Document (DPD) for public consultation.
-The consultation document appended to the report provide information on what the Local Planning Authority envisages to be the draft policies for the Development Plan Document.
+This report introduces the second stage Regulation 18b Design and Sustainability Development Plan Document (DPD) for public consultation.
+The consultation document appended provide information on what the Local Planning Authority envisages to be the draft policies for the Development Plan Document.
 In addition to the draft DPD, a Sustainability Appraisal has considered the impact of the policies within the document.